 “You’ve been such an inspiration to us in Snellville,” said Mayor Kautz.

-Aimee took the time to thank everyone who has had a major impact on her life over the past few months, including Pulte homes, architect Rob Ponder, general contractor Casey Moon and Tommy Hill, the mastermind behind the pondless waterfeature in her backyard.
+Aimee took the time to on her life over the past few months, including Pulte homes, architect Rob Ponder, general contractor Casey Moon and Tommy Hill, the mastermind behind the pondless waterfeature in her backyard.

 “They say it takes a village,” she said, “and in my case that it's never been as true.”